Canada's most affordable and flexible Micro MV To DVD service.

 As far as I'm aware, none of the MicroMV camcorders released for both the NTSC and PAL markets were able to record in an LP or SLP mode, so all tapes would only be able to hold 60 minutes max.

 Even though the specifications of the camcorders said that the camera's were able to record in "16:9 Wide (Full) Recording", not all camera's were able to record in anamorphic widescreen.
 Some camera's shot in non-anamorphic "Letterbox" format.
 When you shot in this format the camera actually cut off the top and bottom of the screen to give you that "widescreen" look.
-These videos will not be put on your DVD in Anamorphic Widescreen as the quality would suffer due to not having enough pixels; for these recordings the video's will be put on in non-anamorphic widescreen.
+These videos will not be put on your USB or DVD in Anamorphic Widescreen as the quality would suffer due to not having enough pixels; for these recordings the video's will be put on in non-anamorphic widescreen.
 What this means is that when you are watching the DVD on an older Standard-Definition 4:3 TV (the type that has been around since the 1940's), the video will look just like any other widescreen movie where you have the black bars on the top and bottom.
 On a current 16:9 Widescreen TV, this will mean that the video will only appear right in the center of the screen, with black all around, just as I've demonstrated below.

 How To Request A MicroMV Transfer